 In a survey of decision-makers by LinkedIn, 58 percent of respondents read one or more hours of thought leadership per week.
-This means investing in paid ads with thought leadership content could get your business introduced to the decision-makers of big companies.
+This means investing in thought leadership content could get your business noticed by decision-makers at big companies.

 2. Thought Leadership Marketing Attracts Business Opportunities

-As more people discover your brand through paid ads, you could attract more business opportunities over time.
+As more people discover your brand through your thought leadership content, you will attract more business opportunities.

-Check out these statistics that prove thought leadership can boost business:
+Check out these statistics that prove thought leadership marketing can boost business:

 - Nearly half of C-suite executives share their contact information upon reading thought leadership.

 - Fifty-eight percent of decision-makers say they select companies based on their thought leadership content.

 - Sixty-one percent of decision-makers are fine with paying premium prices to collaborate with a brand that leverages thought leadership marketing.

 Invest in thought leader marketing to bring in more business opportunities than with traditional marketing strategies.